KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/process.md

 ☐ When the devices have to be pre-configured and the SIM-cards do work in Switzerland (such as IoT SIM cards from https://1nce.com), please send them toyour 'KELLER sales person'.
 The SIM card/s will be inserted into the device/sand used for the configuration.

-☐ Sign-Up on https://www.kolibricloud.ch with a username and E-Mail address.
+☐ Sign-Up on https://www.pressuresuite.com with a username and E-Mail address.
 ☐ Other users can also sign up and access the same measurement data if wished ☐ Use the username to login
-☐ When forgetting the password the user can reset the password on https://www.kolibricloud.ch
+☐ When forgetting the password the user can reset the password on https://www.pressuresuite.com

-☐ When the 'KOLIBRI Cloud API' has to be used to gather data to store them to a customer specific SCADA/DB then see https://docs.kolibricloud.ch/cloud-interfaces/api/
+☐ When the 'PressureSuite Cloud API' has to be used to gather data to store them to a customer specific SCADA/DB then see https://docs.www.pressuresuite.com/cloud-interfaces/api/

-☐ When customer decides not to use the 'KOLIBRI Cloud' anymore and implement a known integration: See https://docs.kolibricloud.ch/cloud-interfaces/iot-converter/
+☐ When customer decides not to use the 'PressureSuite Cloud' anymore and implement a known integration: See https://docs.pressuresuite.com/cloud-interfaces/iot-converter/

 ☐ When it is needed to change or replace devices / delete or manipulate data?
-Ask 'KOLIBRI Support Team' (kolibri@keller-druck.com)
+Ask 'PressureSuite Support Team' (pressuresuite@keller-pressure.com)